 - Once the portfolio is created and bought, you hold on to the stocks till the last day of the month

-Now the question is, what really happens at the end of the month?
+Now the question is, what happens at the end of the month?

-At the end of the month, you re-run the ranking engine and figure out the top 10 or 12 stocks which have performed well over the last 12 month.
-Do note, at any point we consider the latest 12 months of data.
+At the end of the month, you re-run the ranking engine and figure out the top 10 or 12 stocks which have performed well over the last 12 months.
+Do note at any point, we consider the latest 12 months of data.

-So, we now buy the stocks from rank 1 to 12, just like the way we did in the previous month.
+So, we now buy the stocks from rank 1 to 12, just like we did in the previous month.
 From my experience, chances are that out of the initial portfolio, only a hand full of stocks would have changed positions.
-So based on the list, you sell the stocks which no longer belongs in the portfolio and buy the new stocks which have featured in the latest momentum portfolio.
+So based on the list, you sell the stocks that no longer belong in the portfolio and buy the new stocks featured in the latest momentum portfolio.
 In essence, you rebalance the portfolio and you do this at the end of every month.